The Mongol Derby

 RACE CREWRace management crew to ensure the smooth running of the race for all riders including the Ulaanbaatar operations room and UK team at the Equestrianists HQ in the UK.

-PRE-RACE TRAININGOne day of technical training and rule explanation in Ulaanbaatar and two days of horsemanship & navigation training on the steppe, with invaluable advice from our medics, vets and race crew.
+PRE-RACE TRAININGOne day of technical training and rule explanation in Ulaanbaatar and two days of horsemanship and navigation training on the steppe, with invaluable advice from our medics, vets and race crew.

 DRIVERS & INTERPRETERSA team of drivers and their vehicles to transport you from Ulaanbaatar to the start line and from the finish line back to UB plus many more to facilitate the race logistics.